johnfanv2/LenovoLegionLinux/README.md

 Also please tell me if it works or does not work on your laptop.

+### Tools that are based on LenovoLegionLinux
+#### Plasma Vantage
+PlasmaVantage is a Plasma Widget for KDE.
+It is an alternative GUI for the LenovoLegionLinux kernel module.
+It is availabe in the [KDE stroe](https://store.kde.org/p/2150610/) or with source [here](https://gitlab.com/Scias/plasmavantage).

 ## :interrobang: Frequency Asked Questions

 ### What are the new temperatures?